Grey Coat Hospital

-The Grey Coat Hospital is a Church of England comprehensive secondary school with academy status for girls in Westminster, England.
+The Grey Coat Hospital is a comprehensive secondary school for girls run by the Church of England.
+It has academy status and is located in Westminster, England.
+In 2022, it had 1,142 pupils.
 It is a specialist Language College.
-The language specialising school has a return date of September the 1st each year, a tradition based on old references.

 History

-The school was formally established at the Trustees' first meeting held on St. Andrew's Day in 1698.
-Eight members of the congregation of St. Margaret's, Westminster donated towards the founding of the school, initially a day school for 50 boys.
+The school was formally established at the Trustees' first meeting on St Andrew's Day in 1698.
+Eight members of the congregation of St Margaret's, Westminster donated toward its founding, initially as a day school for 50 boys.
+Its aim was to teach poor children reading, writing, and accounting through Christian principles, and to apprentice them to "honest trades and employments".
+It opened on 9 January 1698 with 11 students; the first headmaster was Thomas Ashenden, on a yearly salary of £26.

-Its founding trustees were Robert Maddock, John Holmes, Thomas Wisdome, Samuel Mitchell, Richard Ffyler, Charles Webbe, John Wilkins, and Simon Boult.

-They aimed to educate "[orphans and neglected children] in the principles of the Christian religion, teaching reading and instructing them in the Church catechism, the discipline of the Church of England as by law established, and for teaching writing and cast accounts" and "binding them apprentices to honest trades and employments".

-The School opened on 9 January 1698 with only 11 boys.
-Its first Headmaster was Thomas Ashenden, on a yearly salary of £26.

 18th century

-The first annual rent for the hospital and all the adjoining ground, all owned by Westminster Abbey, was £5 10s, and the school came into the residence where its principal building is today on 6 January 1701.
-From that year it was also a mixed school, with both boys and girls attending.
-The founders' aim was to provide the poor of the parish with an education, so that they could become loyal citizens, useful workers and solid Christians.
+The first annual rent for the school was £5 10s, all owned by Westminster Abbey.
+It became a boarding school on 6 January 1701 and first admitted girls the same year.

-Soon, other benefactors signed up, including Lionel Herne (an original member of the Society for Promoting Christian Knowledge), James Vernon, his son James, Justice John Chamberlayne (an S.P.C.K. founder), George Smallridge, John Sharp, Lady Jane Hyde and Robert South.
+Other benefactors later signed up, including Lionel Herne, James Vernon, his son James, John Chamberlayne, George Smallridge, John Sharp, Lady Jane Hyde, and Robert South.

-The first staff of the school consisted of the Headmaster Mr. Ashenden and his wife, two spinsters, Mrs. Gotobed and Goody Corbet, two nurses and Israel Thomas.
-By May 1706, the school received Queen Anne's Charter, an act of incorporation which allowed it to formally hold houses, land, and grant leases, and which also meant it had to formalize a board.
-Thus, Queen Anne's Charter was read on the 26 May 1706, in the presence of a board consisting of three esquires (including two Justices of the Peace), five brewers and fifteen tradesmen, who elected as the school's first President, John Moore, Bishop of Norwich.
-It was also for this very occasion that the school's seal of "The Royal Foundation of Queen Anne in the Parish of St. Margaret's Westminster", as the school was titled, was created, agreed among several proposals by the majority, with a figure of one planting and another watering, with the motto of "God giveth the increase".
+There were seven original staff: Mr Ashenden, his wife, two spinsters, two nurses, and Israel Thomas.
+By May 1706, the school received Queen Anne's Charter, an act of incorporation which allowed it to formally hold houses and land, as well as grant leases, though it first had to set up a board.
+Queen Anne's Charter was read on 26 May 1706, in the presence of a board consisting of three esquires (including two Justices of the Peace), five brewers and fifteen tradesmen, who elected as the school's first President, John Moore, Bishop of Norwich.
+The school's seal was also created, a figure of one person planting and another watering with the motto "God giveth the increase".
 The school's popular name became "The Grey Coat Hospital" after the colour of the clothes provided for the children.